Arkansas Creoles: First French period

 Through both the French and Spanish (late 18th century) regimes, parochial and colonial governments used the term Creole for ethnic French and Spanish people born in the New World.
 Parisian French was the predominant language among colonists there.

 Their dialect evolved to contain local phrases and slang terms.
 French Creoles spoke what became known as Louisiana French.
 It was spoken by ethnic religious French and Spanish and the French and Romantics of Creole descent.
 An estimated 7,000 European immigrants settled in Louisiana in the 18th century, one percent of the French population present at the founding of the United States.
 There is record of the signing of constitutional agreements in prominent French Creole Plantation Homes.
-Colonial Lower Louisiana attracted considerably more Frenchmen due to the presence of the Catholic Church.
+Colonial la Basse-(Lower) Louisiana attracted considerably more Frenchmen due to the presence of the Catholic Church.
 Most other regions were reached by Protestant missionaries instead.

-After enduring a journey of over two months across the Atlantic Ocean, French colonists faced challenges upon reaching the Louisiana frontier.
+After enduring a journey of over two months across the Atlantic Ocean, French colonists faced challenges upon reaching the Louisiana (New France) frontier.
 Living conditions were difficult: they had to face an often hostile environment, including a hot and humid climate and tropical diseases.
 Many died during the crossing or soon after arrival.

 The Mississippi Delta suffered from periodic yellow fever epidemics.
 Additionally, Europeans introduced diseases like malaria and cholera, which flourished due to mosquitoes and poor sanitation.
 These challenging conditions hindered the colonization efforts.
 Furthermore, French settlements and forts could not always provide adequate protection from enemy assaults.
 Isolated colonists were also at risk from attacks by Indigenous peoples.

 In the colonial period, men tended to marry after becoming financially established.
 French settlers often married Native American and African women, the latter as slaves were imported.
 Intermarriage created a large multiracial Creole population.